-We get lots of people accessing our services through our Drop In services.
+We get lots of people self-referring into SATEDA.
 We also get referrals from partner agencies and other professionals in the area.
-If we receive a referral from a professional, we will make contact with you and discuss how you would like to access out support.
-You are in control of your support from Sateda.
+We encourage professionals to assist their clients to self-refer, however if we receive a referral from a professional, we will make contact with you and discuss how you would like to access our support.
+You are in control of your support from SATEDA.

 If you choose this stage of support, we will assign you a worker who you will either meet with in person, or talk to over the phone.
 Your support worker will provide advice, advocacy and emotional support to help you on your journey towards freedom.
 Whether that is helping you with a housing issue, finance or legal proceedings, their job is to support you to stay safe in the relationship and to safely leave it if that’s what you choose to do.